Wednesday, 12 June 2013

 The Queen is Dead.

 Written in part under the influence of earlier 2nd generation Irishman Johnny Rotten's song for Elizabeth it draws on music hall, a famous break in at the palace, anger and ever doubling innuendos.
-Furious tribal drumming and an opening collage of sound clips lead into as close as Morrissey would get to a state of the nation address.
+Furious tribal drumming and an opening collage of sound clips lead into Morrissey coming as close as he would get to making a state of the nation address.
 And who is so 'very lonely', Morrissey or the Queen?

 However it is followed up by Smiths by numbers, Frankly Mr Shankly which just makes you want Morrissey to take his tongue out of his cheek and put it into someone else's, and not just aspirationally.